How to Clear GPU Memory: 7 Easy Tips That Really Work

-• Try to resolve this issue by either updating your graphics drivers or adjusting the graphics card settings.
+• Updating your graphics drivers or adjusting the graphics card settings can help.

 How to clear GPU memory